Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 A webinar is a great way to generate leads—but it’s very important that you work hard at engaging your viewers after the webinar is over.
 You’ll need to stay in touch with them in order to make lasting connections and build strong relationships.

 Once viewers have downloaded and watched your webinar, make sure to send them relevant resources.
-These might include eBooks related to the webinar, as well as links to blog posts and even links to other websites.
+This might include eBooks related to the webinar, as well as links to blog posts and even links to other websites.

 The main thing is that the value doesn’t stop once the webinar is over.
 It has to keep coming.